 The physicians get to spend most of their time healing patients, rather than supervising a massive staff and fighting with insurance companies.

 The physicians can’t escape every woe, of course.
 HIPAA, CLIA, OSHA, etc. are still applicable.
 If they are treating Medicare patients, they need special waivers, and a patient contract must be developed.

-Still, DPC seems like a great thing for patients and physicians alike.
+Still, direct patient care seems like a great thing for patients and physicians alike.

 Time will tell if this model fulfills its promise – but early indications are that it will!